gmacario/easy-genivigo/README.md

 ### License

-easy-jenkins is licensed under the MIT License - for details please see the `LICENSE` file.
+easy-genivigo is licensed under the MIT License - for details please see the `LICENSE` file.

 Copyright 2016, [Gianpaolo Macario](http://gmacario.github.io/)